A-Momin/noteshub/nts/notes_aws2.md

             | **Security**     | All tasks on the EC2 instance share the EC2 host's **single security group**.
 Security rules are applied at the EC2 instance level, not the task level.                                                                                                                                                                                    |
             | **Use Case**     | Traditional Docker deployments, high container density (not limited by ENI count), and situations where the infrastructure layer (EC2) manages security.                                                                                                                                                                                   |
             | **Limitation**   | Only one task on the same host can use the same static host port, and security control is less granular.                                                                                                                                                                                                                                   |

+            - When using bridge mode, the task's networking is handled entirely by the host's EC2 instance and Docker, so you cannot specify task-level subnets or security groups in the service definition.

         3. **`host` Network Mode (EC2 Launch Type Only)**: The `host` mode provides the least isolation and gives the container direct access to the host's networking stack.